mjArtkim/Progressive/README.md

 npm install

-Compile and Hot-Reload for Development npm run dev
+Compile and Hot-Reload for Development

+npm run dev

-Type-Check, Compile and Minify for Production npm run build
+Type-Check, Compile and Minify for Production

+npm run build

 Lint with ESLint

 npm run lint

-🎯 Purpose
-A personal project made for Progressive House
-To practice and improve Vue 3 + TypeScript development To build a clean and efficient development workflow

-📌 References
-Vite Documentation
-Vue 3 Documentation
-Team Progressive House Member Instargram